torvalds/linux/Documentation/mm/frontswap.rst

 and size (such as with compression) or secretly moved (as might be useful for write-balancing for some RAM-like devices).
-Swap pages (and evicted page-cache pages) are a great use for this kind of slower-than-RAM- but-much-faster-than-disk "pseudo-RAM device".
+Swap pages (and evicted page-cache pages) are a great use for this kind of slower-than-RAM- but-much-faster-than-disk "pseudo-RAM device" and the frontswap (and cleancache) interface to transcendent memory provides a nice way to read and write -- and indirectly "name" -- the pages.

-Frontswap with a fairly small impact on the kernel, provides a huge amount of flexibility for more dynamic, flexible RAM utilization in various system configurations:
+Frontswap -- and cleancache -- with a fairly small impact on the kernel, provides a huge amount of flexibility for more dynamic, flexible RAM utilization in various system configurations: